Display-Lab/bit-stomach/readme.md

 ## Example Case

 ### Input Spek
-JSON-LD description of project including any apriori assertions about performers.
+JSON-LD description of project.
+It includes:
+  - any apriori assertions about performers.
+  - description of performance data column names and uses.
+  - descriptions of performance measures and comparators.

 ### Input Data
 CSV format of performer, timepoint, value